CertifaiAI/data-science-fundamentals/day_4/Installation.md

 ![image](./assets/Installation/Run_Installer_Windows_04.png)

 Step 5: Provide a password for the default database user.
 The username of this user will be `postgres`.
-The password can be changed later, you can use `admin` as your password temporally for convenience.
+The password can be changed later, you can use `admin` as your password temporarily for convenience.

 ![image](./assets/Installation/Run_Installer_Windows_05.png)